 Incurring expenses often happens when undertaking work for the University and there are a number of processes in place to help you avoid being out of pocket for costs incurred as part of your work.

-The emphasis is now on the four principles that underpin all University expense claims, which are:
+The University operates four principles that underpin all University expense claims:

 Value for money is achieved.

 Expenses should only be used when it is not possible and/or practical for the University to pay for the good or service directly.

 Costs incurred are for business purposes only, and the individual does not receive a personal benefit.

 The information across these pages will help you understand what can and cannot be claimed through the expenses process, and what supporting information you need to support your claim.
 Wherever possible, the University's Purchasing to Pay (P2P) system should be used to purchase goods or services in the first instance, with a University credit card being used as the second option.
 If these cannot be used, you may then use the expenses process to reclaim any expenses incurred.